 Top brands like Amazon, eBay as well as many other leading eCommerce websites are just some of the stiff competitors that small businesses have to contend with.
-The effect of organic rankings seem to be diminishing every day, and even if your website is lucky enough to appear on the first page and as the first result to be encountered when your particular keyword is searched, your website will appear under the fold (after four adverts).
-That doesn’t mean that all hope for getting some sales is lost, but the issue is that following conventional SEO practices may not generate remarkable outcomes.
-By mixing a combination of paid campaigns as well as local SMO/SEO, this will go a long way in tipping the odds in your favor.
+The effect of organic rankings seems to be diminishing every day, and even if your website is lucky enough to appear on the first page and as the first result to be encountered when your particular keyword is searched, your website will appear under the fold (after four adverts).
+That doesn’t mean that all hope for getting some sales is lost, but the issue is that following conventional SEO practices may not generate remarkable outcomes. .
+Mixing a combination of paid campaigns as well as local SMO/SEO will go a long way in tipping the odds in your favor.

 1. Target Your Local Audience